DeepSpace2/PlugNPiN/README.md

 - Nginx Proxy Manager host creation.
 - Support for Docker socket proxy.

+**Due to popular request, Pi-Hole's functionality can be disabled.**

 **[See the documentation site for full setup and configuration.](https://deepspace2.github.io/PlugNPiN)**

 ## How it Works